 At the tenderly ripe age of 22 I was lured to the bright lights of Las Vegas with promises of jobs and $300 a month rent.
 I would be rolling in dough, they said.
 I would have to beat the ladies off with sticks, they said.
 They lied.
 Or, they never said things like that at all and I'm making it all up.
 I assure you this isn't the case.
 But it might be.

 Fast forward one year later and you'll find me moving back to Virginia.
 (And, please, do find me if you can move forward through time, because you're someone I probably want to know.)
-It was around this time I started to doubt the existence of God.
-Doubt turned to questions.
-Answers moved me to turn my back and walk away, which I did on my 25th Birthday.
+Why would I leave the city of sin, you ask?
+Because of a girl.
+Ah, love.
+Clearly, that didn't work out.